sofi12321/Movie_Recommendations/README.md

 gdown https://drive.google.com/uc?id=1UYSvHSjFj__xB0CJrskIdfW0bSZXwut9
 ```

-### Run model
+### Evaluate the model

 Let's evaluate the model and look at recomendations.

-Please, make sure that all datasets are downloaded in the nedeed directories before running the evaluation process.
+Please, make sure that all datasets are downloaded in the nedeed directories before running the evaluation process:
 ```
 python benchmark/evaluate.py
 ```
+This will run evaluation on the dataset from benchmark/data/dataset.csv and show output for the user with id 21 (specified in a recommend_movies(user_id, ...)).

 ### References